 Items stored overnight in unrented lockers will be removed and placed in lost and found.
-All unclaimed items will be donated to a local charity after three months.
+All unclaimed items are donated to a local charity.

-We provide large and small towels for your convenience, laundering hundreds of towels every week.
-We’re happy to offer this service, and encourage you to take only what you need to help us reduce the significant environmental impact of our towel operation.
+We provide large and small towels for your convenience.
+We’re happy to offer this service, and encourage you to take just what you need to help us reduce the environmental impact of laundering towels.
 Please return all towels in carts or bins provided.

-Massage therapy, offered at both facilities at an additional cost, is provided by highly trained and licensed therapists.
+Massage therapy, offered at our Granger & South Bend facilities at an additional cost, is provided by highly trained and licensed therapists.
 A variety of massage types are available including deep tissue, Swedish and pregnancy.
 Contact the Welcome Desk for pricing and scheduling.

-Exercise is recommended, and often therapeutic, for many issues.
-Our Best Medicine Programs are provided free of charge to active members who have been diagnosed with one or more of the following: Parkinson’s disease, arthritis, neurological disease, cardiovascular disease, peripheral artery disease, cancer, down syndrome, autism, weight management and more.
+Exercise is clinically recommended, and often therapeutic, for many issues.
+Our Beacon Best Medicine Programs are provided with membership to active members who have been diagnosed with one or more of the following: Parkinson’s disease, arthritis, neurological disease, cardiovascular disease, peripheral artery disease, cancer, down syndrome, autism, weight management and more.
 Simply present a diagnosis from your physician in order to enroll on a first come, first serve basis.
-For more information about our Best Medicine classes, CLICK HERE
+For more information about our Beacon Best Medicine classes, CLICK HERE

 Classes are held twice a week for six weeks followed by one off week.
 Specific assessments are provided before and after class start dates.